 Travel Bans are legal prohibitions the Kuwaiti government imposes to prevent persons involved in disputes from departing the country.
 They can be the result of any sort of civil or criminal dispute or immigration violation.
-They are not normally lifted until the matter at issue, i.e., the civil suit, criminal case, or immigration violation is settled.
-Travel bans do not exist in the United States, and most Americans are not familiar with them.
+They are not normally lifted until the matter at issue (i.e., the civil suit, criminal case) or immigration violation is settled.

 A travel ban can result from any number of causes.
 For example, civil courts in Kuwait can (and do) impose travel bans over financial disputes.
 Such disputes might include disputes between business partners, between borrowers and lenders, landlords and tenants, or lessors and lessees.
 If a financial dispute is the basis of the travel ban, it may be possible to get the ban lifted by depositing a sum of money equal to the amount in dispute with the court.

 U.S. Citizens resident in Kuwait who are involved in disputes or investigations can check whether they have a travel ban by entering their civil ID number on the Kuwaiti Ministry of Interior website, found here.
-Free apps are also available for download on the Apple and Android operating systems.
 Since multiple Kuwaiti government agencies can impose travel bans, this database is not exhaustive.
 Often, travelers do not learn that they have a travel ban until they attempt to depart Kuwait.

 The Kuwaiti government will usually not lift a travel ban until the matter under dispute is resolved.
 If the resolution involves a financial penalty such as a fine, the process of getting the travel ban formally lifted can involve shuttling between various Kuwait government offices and courts to pay the fine and obtain necessary approvals.
 Once the ban is lifted, the traveler is free to depart Kuwait.